-The following are the top automation testing tools which we can use –
+The following are the top automation testing tools that we can use:

-Selenium is the most ubiquitous open source automation testing tool which might be used by almost 8 out of 10 test engineers.
-This is treated as the industry standard for testing the user interface of web applications.
-Selenium offers support to use multiple languages like Java, Groovy, Python, C#, PHP, Ruby and Perl and also to run on multiple platforms like Linux, Windows and MacOS and multiple browsers like Google Chrome, Firefox, Internet Explorer, etc.
+Selenium is the most ubiquitous open-source automation testing tool, which might be used by almost 8 out of 10 test engineers.
+It is widely regarded as the industry standard for testing the user interface of web applications.
+Selenium offers support to use multiple languages like Java, Groovy, Python, C#, PHP, Ruby, and Perl and also to run on multiple platforms like Linux, Windows, and MacOS and multiple browsers like Google Chrome, Firefox, Internet Explorer, etc.

-The test engineers and the developers who wish to use this selenium tool need to be good at their programming skills and need to spend enough time building their automation framework or automation test suite.
+The test engineers and developers who wish to use this selenium tool need to be good at programming skills and spend enough time building their automation framework or automation test suite.
 This is one of the disadvantages of Selenium.

 2. Katalon Studio

 This tool addresses the disadvantages of Selenium and comes with much more advanced features.
-This tool is a very powerful and comprehensive tool for testing REST APIs, SOAP, web and mobile applications.
+This tool is a potent and comprehensive tool for testing REST APIs, SOAP, web, and mobile applications.
 Just like Selenium, this also supports multiple platforms and environments.

 - Supports both REST and SOAP protocols.

-- To create test cases this has hundreds of keywords that comes in-built.
+- To create test cases, this has hundreds of keywords that come in-built.

 - One can do both exploratory and automation testing.

 - This can be employed by both professional programmers and also non-techies.